Intrauterine Insemination (IUI)

 To ensure we can always offer our patients the most appropriate treatment, we offer different methods of IUI.
 Your consultant will discuss your options and the differences between them fully at your consultation.

 - Medicated cycle (oral or injectable fertility drugs)

 On the day of the IUI procedure, the sperm sample will be prepared “washed” to produce a concentrated sample of sperm.
 A thin, flexible tube called a catheter is then placed inside the vagina and guided into the womb.
 The sperm sample is passed through the catheter and then deposited into the womb.

 IUI is a minimally invasive procedure and causes no more discomfort than a cervical smear test.
-The procedure usually takes 10 minutes.
+The procedure usually takes approximately 10 minutes.

 If you would like to book an appointment with one of our doctors you can: